BoboTiG/thermalprinter/README.rst

 DP-EH600 thermal printer
 ========================

-Python module to manage the DP-EH600 thermal printer. **Python 3+ only** and PEP8 compliant.
+Python module to manage the DP-EH600 thermal printer (the one sold by AdaFruit). **Python 3+ only** and PEP8 compliant.

 This is a clean follow of the technical manual with few helpers.
 An example is better than thousand words: